Betting Patterns and Tactics to Win in Craps

 Pass Line Bet Plus 1 Come Bet

-This betting pattern should be easier to make for everyone who has a good understanding of the fundamental bets in craps, the Pass Line and the Come bet.
+This betting pattern should be easy for anyone who understands the fundamental craps bets – the Pass Line and the Come bet.
 Players who decide to use this tactic should first wager 1 betting unit on the Pass Line and take double Odds on it once a point is established.
-Betting units are typically used in game theory to simplify things – this could be $1, $5, $10 or $100, depending on the player’s bankroll.
+Betting units are typically used in game theory to simplify examples; they could be $1, $5, $10, or $100, depending on the player’s bankroll.

-After the shooter established the point, players make a 1-unit Come bet and support it with x2 odds, too, when the point for the Come is established.
-This way, they bet a total of 6 units and have two numbers working for them.
-Whenever the shooter makes any of the two points and the Pass or the Come wins, the player collects his winnings and places the same bet with Odds again.
+After the shooter has established the point, players make a 1-unit Come bet and back it with x2 Odds when the Come point is set.
+In total, they risk 6 units and have two numbers working for them.
+Whenever the shooter makes either of the two points and the Pass or the Come wins, the player collects their winnings and places the same bet with Odds again.
 When the shooter rolls any other number, the two bets will be left “riding” without being resolved.
 If the shooter rolls a 7, however, both bets lose.

-As you can see, with this pattern, players can lose 6 units.
-Whenever one of the bets wins, the profit will be 3.4 to 5 units, depending on the point.
-Of course, both bets are expected to win and lose, but most of the time, they will be riding, which means that players will be betting small amounts of money that will last them longer.
+As you can see, with this pattern players can lose 6 units.
+Whenever one of the bets wins, the profit will be between 3.4 and 5 units, depending on the point.
+Of course, both bets are expected to win and lose, but most of the time they will be riding, which means that players will be wagering small amounts that will last longer.

 3 Point Molly: Pass Line Bet Plus 2 Come Bets

-This pattern is more aggressive and riskier since players make 3 wagers and bet up to 9 units.
-They place 1-unit bets on the Pass Line and the Come field and each of these will be backed by double odds.
-Of course, these wagers are placed after different rolls of the dice, which means that a certain bet can always win or lose before the pattern is complete.
-In this case, players continue making bets.
+This pattern is more aggressive and riskier because players make three wagers and risk up to 9 units.
+They place 1-unit bets on the Pass Line and on the Come field, and each of these is backed by double Odds.
+Because the wagers are placed on separate rolls, any individual bet can be resolved before the pattern is complete.
+When that happens, players simply keep betting.

-Once again, these bets may win or lose but most of the time, they are expected to be riding.
-The purpose of this betting pattern is to help players keep the house edge to the minimum while still having not one but three numbers working for them.
-In addition, there will be plenty of come-out rolls that could be won, as well.
-This pattern is also known as the 3 Point Molly, a name that refers to the fact that players can win with three different points.
+Once again, these bets may win or lose, but most of the time they will be riding.
+The purpose of this betting pattern is to help players keep the house edge to a minimum while still having not one but three numbers working for them.
+In addition, there will be plenty of come-out rolls that could also pay off.
+This pattern is known as the 3 Point Molly, a name that reflects the fact that players can win with three different points.

-The best thing is that whenever the Pass Line wins and another come-out roll is about to occur, the Odds on the Come bets are not active and cannot be lost if the shooter rolls a 7, for instance.
+The best part is that whenever the Pass Line wins and another come-out roll is about to occur, the Odds on the Come bets are not active and therefore cannot be lost if the shooter rolls a 7.
 The original Come bet, however, will be lost.

 Pass Line, 2 Come Bets and Place 6/8 Bets

-This pattern is associated with an even higher risk and compared to most conservative betting styles, it is certainly not cost-effective.
-With it, players make 5 different bets and add Odds, covering two of the inside numbers at all times.
-The Place bets on 6 and 8 have a house edge of 1.52%, which is slightly higher than the house edge of the Pass and Come wagers.
-Still, the 1.52% advantage is way lower than the house edge of the majority of bets in this game.
+This pattern carries even higher risk and, compared with more conservative betting styles, is certainly not cost-effective.
+With it, players make five different bets and add Odds, covering two of the inside numbers at all times.
+The Place bets on 6 and 8 have a house edge of 1.52%, which is slightly higher than that of the Pass and Come wagers.
+Still, the 1.52% edge is far lower than the house edge of most other bets in the game.

 Once again, the pattern starts with a 1-unit bet on the Pass Line, followed by double Odds on it and a 1-unit Come bet in the second phase.
-If the shooter rolls another point number, players make a second Come bet, covering both Come wagers with x2 Odds.
-If by that time, neither 6 nor 8 has been covered with chips, players make two 3-unit Place bets on 6 and 8.
+If the shooter establishes another point, players make a second Come bet, backing both Come wagers with x2 Odds.
+If by that time neither 6 nor 8 has been covered with chips, players place two 3-unit bets on 6 and 8.

-The maximum bet amount for this pattern is 15 betting units and in the worst-case scenario, players can lose it all if the shooter rolls a 7 later in the game when all chips for the pattern are already on the table.
-At the same time, 7 is the number that is most likely to appear in the game since it can be rolled in 6 possible ways – more than the possible dice probabilities for every other number.
-This is why this betting pattern is not suitable for novices and players with smaller bankrolls.
+The maximum exposure for this pattern is 15 betting units, and in the worst-case scenario players can lose it all if the shooter rolls a 7 after all chips for the pattern are on the table.
+At the same time, 7 is the number most likely to appear because it can be rolled in six different ways – more than any other number.
+This is why this betting pattern is not suitable for novices or players with smaller bankrolls.

 Don’t Pass Betting Patterns

-There are several betting patterns based on the Don’t Pass bet and they are very similar to the ones using the Pass Line.
-These systems, however, are betting against the shooter, which is why they are usually avoided by players in land-based casinos.
-That being said, wrong players typically face lower house edge – the Don’t Pass and Don’t Come bets, which are the opposite of the Pass and Come bets, offer a house edge of only 1.36%.
+There are several betting patterns based on the Don’t Pass bet, and they are very similar to those centered on the Pass Line.
+These systems, however, wager against the shooter, which is why they are often avoided by players in land-based casinos.
+That being said, wrong bettors typically face a lower house edge – the Don’t Pass and Don’t Come bets, which are the opposites of the Pass and Come bets, carry a house edge of only 1.36%.

 Don’t Pass Bet Plus Don’t Come Bet